rockdaboot/wget2/docs/wget2_manual.md

   account when deciding whether such HSTS policy should be applied on a given request (only the hostname will be evaluated).
 When port is different to zero, both the target hostname and the port will be evaluated and the HSTS policy will only be applied if both of them match.
 This feature has been included for testing/development purposes only.
-The Wget testsuite (in testenv/) creates HSTS databases with explicit ports with the purpose of ensuring Wget's correct behaviour.
+The Wget2 testsuite (in testenv/) creates HSTS databases with explicit ports with the purpose of ensuring Wget2's correct behaviour.
 Applying HSTS policies to ports other than the default ones is discouraged by RFC 6797 (see Appendix B "Differences between HSTS Policy and Same-Origin Policy").
 Thus, this functionality should not be used in production environments and port will typically be zero.
 The last three fields do what they are expected to.
 The field include_subdomains can either be 1 or 0 and it signals whether the subdomains of the